Error Estimates for Nitsche's Method on Approximate Domains: Refined Error Estimates

 where $r = \max(p+1,2+\epsilon)$. \end{thm}

 \begin{rem}[Condition for Optimal $H^1$-Seminorm Convergence] The estimate in Theorem~\ref{thm:h1-error} shows that the boundary location error and the normal approximation error enter the \(H^1\)-seminorm additively, without the \(h^{-1/2}\)-amplification present in the energy norm estimate.
-To recover optimal order convergence of order \(h^p\) in the \(H^1\)-seminorm, the geometric errors must therefore satisfy \(\delta \lesssim h^p\) and \(\delta_n \lesssim h^p\). \end{rem}
+The estimate therefore guarantees optimal order convergence of order \(h^p\) in the \(H^1\)-seminorm provided that \(\delta \lesssim h^p\) and \(\delta_n \lesssim h^p\). \end{rem}

 \begin{rem}[Additional Regularity] Compared to the energy norm estimate, Theorem~\ref{thm:h1-error} additionally assumes \(u^e \in W^2_\infty(U_\delta(\partial\Omega))\) in order to control the boundary flux term, in particular the tangential gradient \(\nabla_{\partial\Omega_\delta} u^e\) on \(\partial\Omega_\delta\).